TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

     and `Images Only`.
 Backend user records
     The user records consist of information about the users who have access to the TYPO3 backend.
 They are stored in table :sql:`be_users`.
-The backend organized in user groups which are stored in table :sql:`be_groups`.
+Users are organized in user groups which are stored in table :sql:`be_groups`.
 System records
     System records control the configuration and management of the TYPO3 system.